 - Ensure your passport is current and will remain valid for 6 months after your return date.

 - Purchase travel and medical insurance.
 This will cover you in the event of needing medical help while abroad and will cover any expenses incurred from unexpected changes in travel plans or circumstances out of your control (i.e. missed flights because of weather, lost baggage, theft, family illness).
 Trip cancellation, interruption and medical coverage is mandatory to participate in Spirit of the West Adventures’ international tours.

 - Make sure your inoculations are current.
-While there are no required vaccinations for traveling to Chile it is suggested you have the hepatitis A & B and typhoid fever vaccinations.
-Please also ensure your tetanus/polio/diphtheria shot is current (you need a booster ever 10 years).
+While there are no required vaccinations for travelling to Chile it is suggested you have the hepatitis A & B and typhoid fever vaccinations.
+Please also ensure your tetanus/polio/diphtheria shot is current (you need a booster every 10 years).

 - Set up a PIN code that can work internationally on both your debit and credit cards.
 Take your card into any branch with your current pin and you can reset it to something easy to remember.

 - Invest in some good rain gear and warm clothes for Patagonia – it will help make your trip much more enjoyable.
 Please see our packing list for a complete list of what to bring.

 - Send yourself an email with a scanned copy of your passport, immunization record, flight details, and important numbers including travel insurance policy numbers, credit card numbers as well as contact details for the company in case of loss or theft.
 This way if you happened to lose your bags you can go to the Internet and have all the information handy.
 It is also a good idea to leave all of the above with a trusted friend or relative at home who could help you out in a pinch.